All Products

 • database proxy endpoint (formerly known as proxy terminal)

-Each RDS instance with the database proxy feature enabled supports up to seven database proxy endpoints.
+Each RDS instance for which the database proxy feature is enabled supports up to seven database proxy endpoints.
 You can apply for one internal endpoint and one public endpoint for each database proxy endpoint.
 You can also configure connection settings for each database proxy endpoint to meet different business requirements and improve service flexibility.
 For more information, see Configure the connection settings for a database proxy endpoint and Database connection.

 • read/write splitting